BlockRun

 Why two Qwen3 models?

-Is Qwen3 Coder good enough for Cursor / Continue / Claude Code?
+Is Qwen3 good enough for Cursor / Continue / Claude Code?

-Yes — 480B MoE with 35B active.
-It's competitive with closed-source code models on most refactoring and review tasks.
+Yes — Qwen3-Next handles most refactoring, explain, and review tasks well, and it's free.
 Drop it in via ClawRouter or the BlockRun MCP server.

 How does it compare to GPT-4 / Claude on code?